Table of Contents

 A garden can be seen as a representation of the natural world so it’s also seen as home to spirits of all kinds, including gnomes.
 These folkloric creatures reveal a perspective of the past, and their symbolism is one of the reasons why people put them in gardens.
 Here are some of their meanings:

 In the book Gnomes by Wil Huygen, there are different types of gnomes based on their habitat—garden gnomes, house gnomes, woodland gnomes, farm gnomes, dune gnomes, and Siberian gnomes.
-These creatures all symbolize hard work, and their location is important in folklore, as it reveals not only their residence but also their daily tasks.
+These creatures all symbolize hard work.
+Their location is important in folklore, as it reveals not only their residence but also their daily tasks.

 In The Hobbit by J. R. Tolkien, gnomes are depicted as hard-working creatures in a woodland world.
 In the films The Full Monty and Amélie, the creatures play key roles in the stories and follow working-class characters on their journeys to self-fulfillment.